microsoft/api-extractor.com-website/pages/contributing/architecture.md

   doc comments.
 But it happens to be a full DOM-like structure that can represent rich text.
 Since the TSDoc comment for `add()` is already this kind of rich text, API Documenter cleverly reuses this representation to model an entire web page.
-This intermediate representation enables the markdown emitter to be decoupled from the documentation engine, and make it easy later to emit other output formats such as HTML or PDF.
+This intermediate representation enables the markdown emitter to be decoupled from the documentation engine, and makes it easy in the future to output other formats such as HTML or React.

 To summarize, for the humble `add()` function this pipeline produced a number of different representations: